Sustainability

 As part of our efforts to strengthen compliance, which we consider to be the essential element that embodies our philosophy, we established the Toyo Tire Group Charter of Corporate Behavior as a set of common principles to help all Group companies conduct sincere business activities.
 We also formulated the Toyo Tire Group Code of Conduct to assist all executives and employees in implementing the Charter of Corporate Behavior, and seek to instill that code across the whole Group.
 The Charter of Corporate Behavior and the Code of Conduct are reviewed when appropriate and any necessary revisions are resolved upon by the Board of Directors.

-Responsible executive (as of April 2024)
+Responsible executive (as of April 2025)

 Corporate Officer and Vice President of the Corporate Headquarters

-Organizational responsibilities (as of April 2024)
+Organizational responsibilities (as of April 2025)

-Our corporate governance system consists of the Board of Directors, which is responsible for decision-making and supervisory functions, and, under that, the Nomination & Compensation Committee, which acts as an advisory body to the Board of Directors on appointment, compensation and other matters pertaining to directors.
-We also have an Executive Committee that makes decisions on business execution, various special committees that deliberate and consult on individual fields, and an Audit & Supervisory Board, a body that audits the Board of Directors and the execution of directors’ duties.
-This system enables all these functions to be fully exercised.
+Our corporate governance system consists of the Board of Directors, which is responsible for decision-making and supervisory functions, and, under that, the Nomination & Compensation Committee, which acts as an advisory body to the Board of Directors on personnel affairs, compensation and other matters pertaining to directors.

 The Board of Directors meets, in principle, once a month to supervise the execution of duties by directors and decide important matters, including the appointment of the representative director and executive directors, determination of basic management policies, approval of important investment plans, determination or approval of the convening of general meetings of shareholders, agenda items to be presented and the proposals and documents to be submitted (including financial statements and supplementary statements) at the general meeting of shareholders, and to hear reports on the status of business execution.
 Outside directors attend Board meetings, where they actively exchange opinions, and monitor and supervise management.
 The Board of Directors also receives regular reports on important management risks debated in the Executive Committee and the Sustainability Committee, supervises risk management and assesses its effectiveness.